 - On private property: Since this is commercial advertising, it requires a permit and must fit within the limits (size, number, placement) defined in the BCZR, depending on the zoning.
-Again, the Administration has no authority to grant exceptions, except via the defined variance or special hearing process, but the ALJ does not have authority to allow a sign type that the Code does not allow.
+Again, the Administration has no authority to grant exceptions.
+That is done via the defined variance or special hearing process, but the ALJ does not have authority to allow a sign type that the Code does not allow.

-- While the contract covers bins placed on County property, it appears that some may have been incorrectly placed on state property, which would require a different approval process, and which was likely not done.
+- While the contract covers bins placed on County property, it appears that some may have been incorrectly placed on state property, which requires a different approval process, and which was likely not done.
 Since they started appearing, those near state roads starting having State-issued permits added.

 The contract contains the provision: "COA shall be responsible for all property taxes levied in association with any premises occupied by COA that are not located on County property", so they seem to be admitting that they may be placed on private property, although the contract begins with "COA has asked the County for the privilege of placing such amenities on untraveled portions of public highways ...".